 - Services can be added to the app at any stage of the application’s life cycle

-This architecture has some drawbacks, though.
+This web development architecture has some drawbacks, though.
 Resilience testing and monitoring are challenging because you have to work with separate modules across multiple servers.
 On top of that, your team has to document communications between every microservice.

-- The provider takes care of the hardware and software management, allowing your team to focus on building and managing your application
+- The serverless provider takes care of the hardware and software management, allowing your team to focus on building and managing your application

 - You can quickly scale the infrastructure up and down based on your needs